uiuc-cs427-f23-team20/termproject/README.md

 </br>
 Members present: kf17, luxiay2, uroy, meng29, rkuhlm2, tonyj2
 </br>
-Meeting notes: In this week's meeting we discussed the three tasks in milestone 3 and dedicated responsibilities.
+Meeting notes: In this week's meeting we discussed the three tasks in milestone 3 and dedicated responsibilities to each coding pair.
 The database for this project will be created during the weekend.
 Next week, team members will check in daily on Campuswire group chat for progress/questions touch base. </br>
 Detailed meeting notes can be found in this Google doc using your UIUC credential : https://docs.google.com/document/d/1yzHaqCKl3npY1aOT5zAp4GVwfj9U7jDcFGs-nj_70xc/edit?usp=sharing
 </br>
 | NetID | Progress from last week | Tasks for next week |